-The student must present the dissertation to the final examination committee for reading two weeks before the examination; in some cases it may be more reasonable to allow three weeks.
+The candidate must present the dissertation to the final committee for reading two weeks before the examination; in some cases it may be more reasonable to allow three weeks.

-The chair, student, and at least one additional voting member of the committee must be physically present for the entire duration of the examination.
+The chair, candidate, and at least one additional voting member of the committee must be physically present for the entire duration of the examination.
 If the committee has more than one chair, all chairs must be physically present; in these cases, no additional voting member is required to be physically present.
 All voting members of the committee must be present in person or participate via teleconference or other electronic communication media during the examination, deliberation and results determination.

-The chair obtains the Final Exam Result form and the Thesis/Dissertation Approval form from the departmental contact in the Graduate Student Services Office prior to the examination and returns the forms immediately after the examination.
+The chair obtains the Final Exam Result (FER) and the Thesis/Dissertation Approval (TDA) forms from the Graduate Student Services Office prior to the examination and returns the forms immediately after the examination.
 All appointed committee members' signatures are required on the forms; signatories must sign for themselves.
 Committee members have the right to review the final copy of the dissertation before signing.
 The committee should meet in private before beginning the examination.
-The public cannot ask questions or give input during the examination.
 At the conclusion of the examination, the committee will meet in private to discuss the results and then inform the candidate.

 Results: Unanimous decisions are not required.
-Decisions of the Committee for the Final Examination are recorded on the Final Exam Result form.
+Decisions of the committee for the final are recorded on the FER.
 The voting members of the committee must make one of two decisions:

 - Pass the candidate.
-The candidate passes the final exam if the Director(s) of Research vote pass and no more than one of the remaining Committee members votes fail.
-The Committee will indicate on the Final Exam Result form if revisions are required.
-The Committee will sign the Thesis/Dissertation Approval form after the completion of the examination and the completion of any required revisions. - Fail the candidate.
-The candidate fails the Final Exam if a Director of Research votes Fail or if two or more Committee members vote Fail.
-A program may, but is not required to, grant the student another opportunity to take the examination after completing additional research or writing, as recommended by the committee.
+The candidate passes the final if the Director(s) of Research vote pass and no more than one of the remaining committee members votes fail.
+The committee will indicate on the FER if revisions are required.
+The committee will sign the TDA after the completion of the final and the completion of any required revisions. - Fail the candidate.
+The candidate fails the final if a Director of Research votes fail or if two or more committee members vote fail.
+A program may, but is not required to, grant the candidate another opportunity to take the final after completing additional research or writing, as recommended by the committee.
 However, a new committee must be appointed by the Graduate College.
 The new committee may, but does not have to, consist of the same members as the original committee.

-Number of Attempts: After a fail result a student will only be allowed to take the final examination one additional time while working toward the completion of any one program of study.
+Number of Attempts: After a fail result a candidate will only be allowed to take the final one additional time while working toward the completion of any one program of study.